NERC-CEH/nanofase/doc/overview.md

 # Model overview

-*Below description somewhat out of date.
-Await update in ~Aug 2019.*
+*Below description very out of date.
+Await update in June 2020.*

 This is a high-level overview of how the NanoFASE model operates.